-- School channels: Morning announcements, newsletter, school website, marquee, and social media offer many ways to help students know about the importance of completing a FAFSA. - Parent engagement: Mail letters home rather than relying on students to deliver them; personal phone calls take more time, but volunteers such as your PTA can be very effective. - Use technology: Text updates, voicemail blasts, and robocalls can help reach parents.
+- School channels: Morning announcements, newsletter, school website, marquee, social media. - Parent engagement: Mail letters home rather than relying on students to deliver them; personal phone calls take more time/volunteers but can be very effective. - Use technology.
+Text updates, voicemail blasts, and robocalls can be effective ways to reach parents. - Additional resources: Reference the appendix at the back of this guide for more promotion resources from around the web.